Skip to content

 GET Requests — Asking the Internet for Data

 A GET request is the most fundamental HTTP action.
-It means: 'Hey server, please give me this resource.'
-When you type a URL into your browser, your browser is making a GET request.
-With the Requests library, you replicate that in one readable line of Python.
+When you type a URL into your browser, that is a GET request.
+The browser is saying: 'Hey server, give me this resource.'
+With the Requests library, you replicate that in a single readable line of Python.

-But here's what's important to understand: a response is more than just the data you asked for.
-It's a full package — a status code (did it work?), headers (metadata about the response), and a body (the actual content).
+But a response is more than just the data you asked for.
+It's a complete package — a status code that tells you whether the request succeeded, headers that carry metadata about the response, and a body that contains the actual content.
 Requests gives you clean access to all three.

-The .json() method is a convenience method that automatically parses JSON response bodies into a Python dictionary.
-This is far better than manually calling json.loads(response.text) — it's shorter, cleaner, and raises a clear error if the response body isn't valid JSON.
+The .json() method deserves special mention.
+It automatically parses the JSON response body into a Python dictionary.
+This is better than calling json.loads(response.text) yourself — it's shorter, it's cleaner, and it raises a clear JSONDecodeError if the body is not valid JSON instead of silently returning garbage.

 fetch_github_user.py · PYTHON